Re: 09: Her Mortal Birth by RY Deshpande

 *** The supramental change is the thing decreed and inevitable in the evolution of the earth-consciousness; for its upward ascent is not ended and mind is not its last summit.
 But the change may arrive, take form and endure, there is needed the call from below with a will to recognise and not deny the Light when it comes, and there is needed the sanction of the Supreme from above.
 The power that mediates between the sanction and the call is the presence and power of the Divine Mother.
 The Mother's power and not any human endeavour and tapasya can alone rend the lid and tear the covering and shape the vessel and bring down into this world of obscurity and falsehood and death and suffering Truth and Light and Life divine and the immortal's Ananda.

 What this situation, of the absence of 'Grace' and 'Avatar' in its deeper occult connotation, means is that, Sri Aurobindo is more than his works, prose or poetry, including perhaps Savitri.
 And didn’t he say, apropos of his Arya-writing, that had he continued it, not for seven but seventy years, still his knowledge would not have been exhausted?
 In The Life Divine he has taken a certain stand to present a certain point of view for a certain type of the soul-need, which does not make it sole or absolute or exclusive in every sense.
 This is true in other works also.
 The question is, of one’s perception, perceptions which can be different for different individuals.
 When this is recognised, there should not be any necessity of thrusting one viewpoint on the other, which will be fallacious, fundamentalist, un-Aurobindonian.
 Eschewing it is broadening, even globalising, one’s consciousness for a greater spiritual progress.
-Let me just quote here quickly a few passages from Sri Aurobindo and the Mother’s writings. ---
+Let me just quote here quickly a few passages from Sri Aurobindo and the Mother’s writings. ---Sri Aurobindo on Himself

 There are two sides of the phenomenon of Avatarhood, the Divine Consciousness and the instrumental personality.
 The Divine Consciousness is omnipotent but it has put forth the instrumental personality in Nature under the conditions of Nature and it uses it according to the rules of the game—though also sometimes to change the rules of the game.
 If Avatarhood is only a flashing miracle, then I have no use for it.
 If it is a coherent part of the arrangement of the omnipotent Divine in Nature, then I can understand and accept it.